cgrates/cgrates/docs/cdrs.rst

 	Will store the *CDR* to *StorDB*.
 Defaults to *store_cdrs* parameter within :ref:`JSON configuration <configuration>`.
 If store process fails for one of the CDRs, an automated refund is performed for all derived.

 \*export
 	Will export the event matching export profiles.
-These profiles are defined within *cdre* section inside :ref:`JSON configuration <configuration>`.
+These profiles are defined within *ees* section inside :ref:`JSON configuration <configuration>`.
 Defaults to *true* if there is at least one *online_cdr_exports* profile configured within :ref:`JSON configuration <configuration>`.

 \*thresholds
 	Will process the event with the :ref:`ThresholdS`, allowing us to execute actions based on filters set for matching profiles.
 Defaults to *true* if there are connections towards :ref:`ThresholdS` within :ref:`JSON configuration <configuration>`.